11 Most Sustainable Eco-Lodges in Belize

 Bocawina Rainforest Lodge

 The Lodge is completely off the grid and is built at a location where you won’t need air-conditioning.
 All food is prepared using tropical fruits and organic ingredients to make sure that each and every guest is given an eco-friendly service.
-The lodges themselves are surrounded by thick trees to keep them well-hidden, which make them not only extremely safe for visitors but animals too.
+The lodges themselves are surrounded by thick trees to keep them well-hidden, which makes them not only extremely safe for visitors but animals too.

 Blancaneaux Lodge

 Do you ever look at a cottage in a fairy-tale book and think, I wish I could go there?
-Well, you can, because the Blancaneaux Lodge at the Mountain Pine Ridge Reserve is the picture-perfect place to be.
+Well, you can because the Blancaneaux Lodge at the Mountain Pine Ridge Reserve is the picture-perfect place to be.
 With dreamy huts and a romantic pool, the Blancaneaux Lodges are just what you’re looking for.

 Black Rock Lodge

-Photo Credit: Black Rock Lodge
+Photo Credit: Black Rock Lodge.

 Macaw Bank Jungle Resort

-Photo Credit: Macaw Bank Jungle Lodge
+Photo Credit: Macaw Bank Jungle Resort.

 The Macaw Bank Jungle Resort is in San Ignacio on the Mystic River road and is yet another of Belize’s successful sustainable lodges.
 The lodges are made of wood and feature wooden but vibrantly colored furniture.
-So while you’re blended in with nature on the outside, you can still count on a little color inside.
+So, while you’re blended in with nature on the outside, you can still count on a little color inside.

 The Lodge at Chaa Creek

-Photo credit: Lodge at Chaa Creek
+Photo credit: Lodge at Chaa Creek.

 One of the most romantic and fancy eco-lodges in Belize is the Lodge at Chaa Creek.
 It is the ideal place for anyone who’s looking for natural luxury.
-Offering different villas with different but lush styles in San Ignacio, The Lodge at Chaa Creek strikes as something that comes out of a fairy-tale.
+Offering different villas with different but lush styles in San Ignacio, The Lodge at Chaa Creek strikes as something that comes out of a fairy tale.

-The lodge produces water through state-of-the-art high filtration systems.
-It runs its Macal river camp on solar power.
+The lodge produces water through state-of-the-art high-filtration systems.
+It runs its Macal River Camp on solar power.
 The lodge also composts its kitchen wastes as fertilizers and grows its own organic food.
 It even uses crushed metals as recycled building materials in construction!
 It’s the perfect place for a romantic naturalist.

 Table Rock Jungle Lodge

-Photo credit: Table Rock Jungle Lodge
+Photo credit: Table Rock Jungle Lodge.

-Another one of San Ignacio’s gems, the Table Rock Jungle Lodge is located on the river at Jungle Mile 5 Cristo Rey Road.
+Another one of San Ignacio’s gems, the Table Rock Jungle Lodge, is located on the river at Jungle Mile 5 Cristo Rey Road.
 Once there, you’ll feel like you’ve gone back in time.
 The lodges carry the happy vibes of fun and adventurous summer camp.

 GAIA Riverlodge

-Photo Credit: Gaia River Lodge
+Photo Credit: Gaia River Lodge.

 The Riverlodge offers magnificent views of the river, nearby waterfalls, or the Mountain Pine Ridge Forest.
-So you’ll be witnessing dazzling beauty throughout your stay.
+So, you’ll be witnessing dazzling beauty throughout your stay.
 The Riverlodge powers on hydropower, which also fuels their electric tram, which transports visitors to the river.
-And of course, the lodge has its own organic garden which produces the tastiest dishes you’ll ever eat.
+And, of course, the lodge has its own organic garden, which produces the tastiest dishes you’ll ever eat.

 La Milpa Eco Lodge